The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 [1] Public institutes also can be created under state administration regulations or by municipal/city decision; this Note, however, is limited to public institutes established and governed pursuant to the Institutes Law.

-[2] Associations and any other legal form can also apply for public status under Article 28 of the Institutes Law if the applying organization engages in the same services as a public institute.
+[2] Associations and any other legal forms can also apply for public status under Article 28 of the Institutes Law if the applying organization engages in the same services as a public institute.
 A license is required from the appropriate ministry to receive status under the Institutes Law, the length and terms of which depend on the authorizing ministry.
 This status does not grant any tax benefits.

-[3] The Personal Income Tax Law defines public interest purposes as humanitarian purposes (including human rights protection), protection from natural and other disasters, disability, charitable, ecological, cultural, sporting, religious and other purposes.
+[4] The Personal Income Tax Law defines public interest purposes as humanitarian purposes (including human rights protection), protection from natural and other disasters, disability, charitable, ecological, cultural, sporting, religious and other purposes.
 Eligible beneficiaries under the government Regulation on Designation of a Part of the Income Tax are: associations that acquire the status of an association in the public interest; associations that acquire the status of a disability organization; associations and other organizations that acquire the status of a humanitarian organization; institutes in the public interest in the fields of tourism, environmental protection and culture; foundations; religious communities; political parties and representative trade unions.
-As of April 2007 there were approximately 3.500 beneficiaries on the list (managed by the Ministry of Finance).
+As of April 2007 there were approximately 3,500 beneficiaries on the list (managed by the Ministry of Finance).

-[4] A taxpayer must pay an entry tax on goods and services, even if those goods and services will later be used in transactions that are exempt from VAT.
-NGOs operating in areas in which the payment of VAT is exempted thus pay an entry VAT.
-Although they may not avoid this, they may not add it to the price when charging for their goods or services.
+[5] A taxpayer must pay an entry tax on goods and services, even if those goods and services will later be used in transactions that are exempt from VAT.
+NPOs operating in areas in which the payment of VAT is exempted thus pay an entry VAT.
+Although they may not avoid this, they cannot add it to the price when charging for their goods or services.
 In addition to this they must, like any other taxpayer, keep complete records as provided by law, because an NPO itself is not exempt, although its activity is.